A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Energy-dependent release time from Supernova remnant shocks

 \section{Energy-dependent release time from Supernova remnant shocks}

-In this appendix we review the dominant mechanisms to confine particles inside the SN shocks.
-As leptons suffer from severe energy losses and are $\sim 10^3$ times less efficient than hadrons in generating streaming instabilities, the release processes for hadrons and leptons will be discussed separately.
+In this appendix we review the dominant mechanisms that confine particles inside the Supernova shocks.
+Once those processes are overcome, particles can be released from the source.
+As leptons suffer from severe energy losses and are $m_p/m_e \sim 10^3$ times less efficient than hadrons in generating streaming instabilities, the release processes for hadrons and leptons will be discussed separately.